informaticaucm-TPI/2425-Lemmings/enunciados/practica2/practica2_2_en.md

 [ERROR] Error: Unknown Role
 ```

-The `helpText()` method of this command should call a method that returns a message associated to the role name
+The `helpText()` method of this command should call a method similar to the `commandHelp` method of the `CommandGenerator`
-passed as a parameter (called, for example, `getInfo`) so you must implement such a method if you have not already done so.
+in order to obtain the text associated to each role, so you must implement such a method if you have not already done so.
-Observe the use of the help command in the [execution trace](#command-setRoleCommand-example) at the beginning of
+The required output can be seen in the use of the help command in the [execution trace](#command-setRoleCommand-example) at
-this document.
-You may add new messages to the `Messages` class.
+the beginning of this document.
+You may add new messages to the `Messages` class if you wish.

 <!-- TOC --><a name="factoría-de-roles"></a>
 <!-- Versión detallada de la factoría de roles